 Diminished Value claims in Florida

-Florida drivers have 4 years to file a DV claim.
+Florida drivers have 4 years to file a diminished value claim.

 Endorsed by Ask The Expert™ and Robert L. McDorman, Expert Public Insurance Adjuster.
 Backed by 10+ years of settlement data and verified market comparables.